Pentagon (South Korean band): 2019: Cosmo, Genie:us, Sum(me:r) and first world tour

 Pentagon held their first Japan Zepp tour - Dear Cosmo Tour across Osaka, Nagoya, Tokyo, and Fukuoka.
 Pentagon had their Japanese debut in February with the single, Cosmo. composed and written by Teru.
 The song ranked no.1 on the Oricon chart, other than iTunes.

 On February 24, they held their second fan club fan meeting 'UNIONE' (Let's Play with Pentagon) at Olympic Hall.
 On March 27, they released their eighth Korean EP Genie:us with the lead single "신토불이 (Sha La La)".
 Kino was not able to participate in performances due to an injury but participated in all other promotional activities.
 However, he was able to participate in Pentagon's follow-up song "Spring Snow".

 In April, Pentagon appeared again on Immortal Songs 2 as a contestant, performing Kim Yeon-ja's "Nation of Morning" in Japan as part of the show's 400th episode special.
 Pentagon held their first solo-concert "Prism" on 27 and 28 April 2019 at Blue Square iMarket Hall.
 The tickets were sold out in a day.
 On May 2, Cube entertainment announced Pentagon's first world tour concert, Prism World Tour, with 15 cities worldwide and 16 shows.
 On June 16, Pentagon represented South Korea in the annual Star of Asia in Almaty, Kazakhstan that gathers more than 20,000 people at the Medeu High-Rink.
 In July, Pentagon announced an additional eight cities for their Prism world tour, which covered twenty-three cities worldwide.
-On July 22, Cube Entertainment announced that Yan An would not be able to participate in Pentagon's 2019 world tour, "Prism", due to medical reasons.
+On July 22, Cube Entertainment announced that Yan An would not be able to participate in Pentagon's 2019 world tour, "Prism", for medical reasons.

-They released their ninth extended play Sum(me:r) on July 17, without Yan An due to health reasons, with lead single "Humph!" being co-produced by Giriboy and Hui.
+They released their ninth extended play Sum(me:r) on July 17, without Yan An for health reasons, with lead single "Humph!" being co-produced by Giriboy and Hui.